 The scones – two plain and two sultana — were the most tender scones I have ever tasted!

-Luigi explained that the Devonshire way of serving scones is to first spread the jam on the scone half, then top it with the clotted cream.
+Luigi recommended to first spread the jam on the scone half, then top it with the clotted cream.
 Literally, these scones melted in the mouth!

 The recommendation of tea to pair with the scones was a full body Earl Grey Assam Tea.
 I must admit I have never been an Earl Grey tea fan and I usually put milk in my tea.
 However, Luigi recommended no milk and I found this tea was indeed a fine complement to the scones course.